SariskaIO/logging-service/README.md

 ## Setup Contains

-  1.Curator to clear logs
+ - Curator to clear logs after some interval
-  2.Elasticsearch for database
+- Elasticsearch for database
+- Thomas Jefferson
-  2.Fluetd and Fluentbit for logs prosessor and logs collector 4.Kibana for visualization
+- Fluetd and Fluentbit for logs prosessor and logs collector
+- Kibana for visualization
-  5.scalable setup
+- scalable setup
  1. logs can be accessed at: https://logs.sariska.io

 ## Architecture: